starchildluke/astro/src/content/morsels/morsel-8.md

 title: 'Morsel #8: Bandcamp Album Length Calculator'
 published: true
 pubDate: '4 Feb 2023'
+tags:
+  - music
+  - Python
+  - tech
 ---

-My eighth morsel is a [Python](/jardim/tech/python/) script that returns the running time of an album from Bandcamp in your CLI of choice.
+My eighth morsel is a Python script that returns the running time of an album from Bandcamp in your CLI of choice.
 I previously used a JS plugin/applet in my browser but it stopped working and couldn't find a replacement (there probably is one but I also don't like installing add-ons unless I have to because Chromium browsers already hog enough memory!)

 Then I thought "why not create a quick script to do the job?".
 I have also made this into a Streamlit app but that'll be coming in a future morsel.
 In the meantime, I discovered argparse and thought it'd be handy for me to have everything run in my CLI and print out the album length.
 No frills!